 10 May 2018

-The Inquiry is today publishing its strategic review which includes an outline timeline for the Inquiry’s work to deliver on its terms of reference.
+The Inquiry is today publishing its Strategic Review (PDF, 829KB) which includes an outline timeline for the Inquiry’s work to deliver on its terms of reference.

 The strategic review commenced in 2017 after it became clear that the Inquiry would not be in a position to issue its report to the Home Secretary within the three year period anticipated in its terms of reference.
 In conducting this review the Inquiry has considered whether or not there are any realistic alternative approaches to that currently being followed by the Inquiry in respect of its investigation of undercover policing.

 The Chairman to the Inquiry, Sir John Mitting says that:

 “The Inquiry’s preliminary stages will soon be complete.
 Investigation about deployments by the Special Demonstration Squad and the National Public Order Intelligence Unit, already well underway, will now move to centre stage and evidence hearings will begin in June 2019.
 The strategic review sets out the dates on which it is intended that the evidence thus gathered will be considered and heard over a two year period, after which I shall prepare an interim report on factual findings and conclusions on the evidence heard.

 The work of the Inquiry remains uniquely sensitive and it is important that undercover policing is subject to the rigour of independent public examination.
 My efforts and those of the Inquiry team to ensure the Inquiry gets to the truth continue unabated.”